gitlabhq/gitlabhq/doc/user/project/issue_board.md

 ![Issue Board welcome message](img/issue_board_add_list.png)

-Simply choose the label to create the list from.
+Simply choose the label or user to create the list from.
 The new list will be inserted at the end of the lists, before **Done**.
 Moving and reordering lists is as easy as dragging them around.